Clemapfel/crisp/docs/hardware_acceleration/textures.md

 ```

 Textures can be quite inflexibly so it is sometime necessary to move them back and forth between VRAM and RAM to get the full functionality of `crisp`.
 While this is expensive, it can sometimes be worth it because while moving the texture to the graphics card may take, let's say, 1s (the actual time is far lower but for the sake of simplicity, let's assume it does take 1s), if we then save more than 2s in runtime because of hardware accelerated operations, we can move the texture back to ram, incuring another 1s but our program is still overall faster than if we did it all in RAM.
 Saving a texture to disk is one such case.

+# 2.3 Modifying Textures

+(this feature is not yet implemented)

 # 3. Spatial Filtering